CodingWithAmit-07/Guess-The-Number-/README.md

 # Guess-The-Number-
 This is my first python game which is the Guess The Number Game.
 In this game you have to guess a number between 1-100.
-If your guess is more than 10 away from my number,the game will tell you you're COLD If your guess is within 10 of my number,the game will tell you you're WARM If your guess is farther than your most recent guess,the game will say you're getting COLDER If your guess is closer than your most recent guess,the game will say you're getting WARMER
+<p>If your guess is more than 10 away from my number,the game will tell you you're COLD<\p>
+If your guess is within 10 of my number,the game will tell you you're WARM If your guess is farther than your most recent guess,the game will say you're getting COLDER If your guess is closer than your most recent guess,the game will say you're getting WARMER